Vizio M Series Elevate M512E-K6 Soundbar Review

 • A touch less bass than the original Elevate.

-The Vizio M Series Elevate is great for dialogue-focused TV shows and podcasts.
-This 5.1.2 setup has a discrete center channel to improve vocal clarity, and its balanced mids mean that you won't have trouble following the dialogue in your favorite shows.
-There's even a dialogue enhancement feature on hand, which is great if you want to make voices more crisp and clear.
-You can stream podcasts and audiobooks to the bar over Bluetooth, too.
+The Vizio M Series Elevate is very good for dialogue-focused TV shows and podcasts.
+This 5.1.2 setup has a discrete center channel to improve vocal clarity, and its mostly balanced mids mean that you won't have trouble following the dialogue in your favorite shows.
+There's even a dialogue enhancement feature available, which is great if you want to make voices sound more crisp and clear.
+You can also stream podcasts and audiobooks to the bar over Bluetooth.
 However, compared to the original Elevate, you don't have Wi-Fi, Chromecast built-in, or Spotify Connect capabilities.

 Pros